devejlee/menu-app/README.md

 ## Getting Started

+This project uses vite.

-Please use `npm run dev` to run the project because production will not fetch the json data.
+Use `npm run dev` to run the project locally.

+Use `npm run build` and then `npm run preview` to preview production build.